Date of Degree

 Copyright 2010 Michaela Siobhan McGivern

 McGivern, Michaela Siobhan.
-"The impact of cognitive coping on the strain-delinquency relationship: a test of general strain theory." thesis, University of Iowa, 2010.
+"The impact of cognitive coping on the strain-delinquency relationship: a test of general strain theory."
+MA (Master of Arts) thesis, University of Iowa, 2010.